-- 1. Time consumption how many operations will it need?
+- 1. Time consumption how long will it take?

-- Time complexity,
+- Time complexity

 - Worst-case, average-case, best-case

 - 2. Space consumption how much memory will it need?

-- Space complexity
+- Space complexity 🧲

 - Worst-case, average-case, best-case

 - Can be decisive for large inputs

-- Often, one can trade space for time

-- look at both
+Often, one can trade space for time - look at both

-- 3. Correctness does the algorithm solve the problem?
+3. Correctness - does the algorithm solve the problem?